fabiankruse82/fabiankruse82/README.md

 - 👋 Hi, I’m @fabiankruse82
 - 👀 I’m interested in learning to code
-- 🌱 I’m currently learning github basic functions
+- 🌱 I’m currently learning html basic functions
 - 💞️ I’m looking to collaborate on extending my knowledge
-- 📫 How to reach me ...
+- 📫 How to reach me [LinkedIn]([https://www.genome.gov/](https://www.linkedin.com/in/fabiankruseppc/))

 <!---
 fabiankruse82/fabiankruse82 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.